Toby-Sanders-101/Callywith_College_Raspberry_Pi_Competition_2024/README.md

 # Raspberry Pi Competition - PA Consulting
 ## Introduction
-This app was developed by the team at Callywith College for the PA Raspberry Pi Competition 2024, where the objective was to create software (predominantly using a raspberry pi) that can help someone's health.
+This app was developed by the team at Callywith College for the PA Raspberry Pi Competition 2024, where the objective was to create software (predominantly using a Raspberry Pi) that can help someone's health.
 It is designed to analyse the health of the user using a series of questions, sensors and calculations.
 The target audience is gamer's as they are a notoriously unhealthy subpopulation.
 The main software and display is on the Raspberry Pi; a Pico W is used to collect certain data before sending the results to the Pi via a WiFi connection.

 ## Parts/devices